Healthcare Fraud Defense & Anti-Kickback Statute Defense

 The penalties are severe.
 Under 18 U.S.C. § 1347, healthcare fraud carries up to 10 years of imprisonment per count.
 If the fraud results in serious bodily injury, the maximum increases to 20 years.
 If it results in death, a life sentence is possible.

 For licensed professionals, the consequences extend further.
 Physicians, nurses, and pharmacists face loss of professional licenses.
+The FDA can disqualify clinical investigators from conducting future studies.
 A conviction can end a medical career permanently.
 These stakes demand a federal healthcare fraud attorney with trial experience.

 How Does DOJ Investigate Medicare Fraud Cases?

 Medicare fraud investigations are coordinated across multiple federal agencies.
 DOJ’s Fraud Section and local United States Attorney’s Offices lead prosecutions.
-The HHS Office of Inspector General (HHS-OIG), the FBI, and specialized Medicare Fraud Strike Force teams conduct the underlying investigations.
+HHS-OIG, the FBI, and specialized Medicare Fraud Strike Force teams conduct the underlying investigations.
+In 2025, DOJ launched the Health Care Fraud Data Fusion Center, which combines artificial intelligence and multi-agency data analytics to identify emerging fraud schemes proactively.

 These investigations often begin with data analytics.
 The government uses sophisticated claims-data analysis to identify billing outliers and anomalies.
-From there, investigators conduct patient and employee interviews, issue grand jury subpoenas or CIDs for medical records and billing data, execute search warrants, and recruit cooperating witnesses.
+From there, investigators conduct patient and employee interviews, issue grand jury subpoenas for medical records and billing data, execute search warrants, and recruit cooperating witnesses.
+Specific investigative techniques vary by sector.
+Home health investigations compare homebound certifications against evidence of patient activity.
+Laboratory investigations analyze unbundling patterns and marketing services agreements.
+Telemedicine investigations examine prescribing patterns and platform business models.
+Pharmacy investigations trace prescription volume against wholesaler purchase records.

 A defense attorney who understands how prosecutors build these cases can challenge the government’s data analysis and witness testimony.
-That knowledge is the foundation of an effective defense.
 Scott Armstrong and Drew Bradylyons defend medical professionals in this space based on years of federal trial and investigative experience at the Healthcare Fraud Unit involving over $2.8 billion in alleged false claims to federal healthcare programs.

 Can I Lose My Medical License If I Am Under Investigation for Healthcare Fraud?